amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 # About me

-I'm Anupras, a technical writer with almost 3 years experience at [Amazon Web Services (AWS)](https://aws.amazon.com).
+I'm Anupras, a technical content creator with almost 3 years experience as a technical writer at [Amazon Web Services (AWS)](https://aws.amazon.com) and about 4 years experience in the editorial space at the [Daily Cardinal](https://www.dailycardinal.com/page/about-us).
 I have a bachelor's degree in computer science and journalism from the [University of Wisconsin-Madison](https://www.wisc.edu).
 I was born in India, raised in the United Arab Emirates, and have studied and worked in the United States.

 I'm currently based in Austin, Texas and open to relocation if necessary.
 I'm excited by the prospect of exploring new cities and countries through work.
-In fact, that's how I ended up in Austin, and it's been good.
+In fact, that's how I ended up in Austin, and it's been fun.

 Outside of work, I am: